View source code

 * An accumulator value * An element of the range r

-Each predicate must return a value which implicitly converts to the type of the accumulator.
+Each function must return a value which implicitly converts to the type of the accumulator.

-For a single predicate, the call fold!(fun)(range, seed) will:
+For a single function, the call fold!(fun)(range, seed) will:

-* Use seed to initialize an internal variable result (also called the accumulator). * For each element e in range, evaluate result = fun(result, e). * Return result.
+* Use seed to initialize an internal accumulator. * For each element e in range, evaluate accumulator = fun(result, e). * Return accumulator.

 The one-argument version fold!(fun)(range) works similarly, but it uses the first element of the range as the seed (the range must be non-empty) and iterates over the remaining elements.

-Multiple results are produced when using multiple predicates.
+Multiple results are produced when using multiple functions.

 Contained Functions